-Date of birth: 1960

-Position: Director

-Participation on Committees: Nomination Committee (member); Sustainability and Scenarios Committee (Member)

-In office since: April 2017
+Date of birth: 1960 Position: Director Participation on Committees: Nomination Committee (member); Sustainability and Scenarios Committee (Member) In office since: April 2017

-Number of positions held in other companies for purposes of the Corporate Governance Code: 5 Slate elected on: majority (Ministry of Economy and Finance)
+Number of positions held in other companies for purposes of the Corporate Governance Code: 4 Slate elected on: majority (Ministry of Economy and Finance)

 He was born in Potenza in 1960 and has been Director of Eni since April 2017.
 He is a certified chartered accountant and a certified public auditor.
 He is partner of Studio Trombone Dottori Commercialisti e Associati.
-He is currently Chairman of the Board of Directors of Consorzio Cooperative Costruzioni - CCC, of Focus Investments SpA and of Società Gestione Crediti Delta SpA.
-He is, among the others, Director of Aeroporto Guglielmo Marconi di Bologna SpA and of International World Group Srl.
-Furthermore, he is Chief Executive Officer of Atrikè SpA and Sole Director of FINCCC SpA and of Focus Investment International SrI.
-He is also Chairman of the Board of Statutory Auditors of Coop Alleanza 3.0 Sc, Unipol Banca SpA, Cooperativa Immobiliare Modenese Soc.
+He is currently Chairman of the Board of Directors of Consorzio Cooperative Costruzioni -CCC, of Focus Investments SpA, Società Gestione Crediti Delta SpA and Prelios Credit Servicing SpA.
+He is, among the others, Director of International World Group Srl.
+Furthermore, he is Chief Executive Officer of Atrike SpA and Sole Director of FINCCC SpA and of Focus Investment International SrI.
+He is also Chairman of the Board of Statutory Auditors of Coop Alleanza 3.0 Sc, Cooperativa Immobiliare Modenese Soc.
 Coop., H2I SpA and of Tenute del Cerro SpA.
-He is standing Statutory Auditor, among the others, of: Arca Assicurazioni SpA, Arca Vita SpA, CCFS Soc.
-Coop, Cooperare SpA, II Ponte SpA, PLT Energia SpA, Unipol Finance SpA, Unipol Investment SpA, UnipolPart I SpA and Unisalute SpA.
-He is Liquidator in Italcarni Sc and in Open.Co S.c.
+He is standing Statutory Auditor, among the others, of: Arca Assicurazioni SpA, Arca Vita SpA, Cooperare SpA, II Ponte SpA, Unipol Finance SrI, Unipol Investment SpA, UnipolPart I SpA and Unisalute SpA.
+He is Liquidator in Italcarni Sc and in Open.
+Co S.c.
 He is technical consultant in legal proceedings, coadjutor in bankruptcy proceedings, liquidator, trustee in bankruptcy and judicial commissioner.
 Over the years he held positions in banks, in asset management and insurance companies.
-More in detail, he was standing Statutory Auditor in Carimonte Holding SpA, Unicredit Servizi Informativi SpA, Immobiliare Nettuno Srl and Gespro SpA.
+More in detail, he was standing Statutory Auditor in Carimonte Holding SpA, Unicredit Servizi Informativi SpA, Immobiliare Nettuno SrI, Gespro SpA and in PLT Energia SpA.
 From April 2006 to March 2007 he was Director of Aurora Assicurazioni SpA.
 From October 2007 until the merger of the Company in FonSai SpA, he was Chairman of the Board of Statutory Auditors in Unipol Assicurazioni SpA.
 Until December 2008 he was Director in Banca Popolare del Materano SpA and BNTConsulting SpA.
 From April 2010 to October 2011 he was Chairman of the Board of Directors in BAC Fiduciaria SpA.
-From April 2009 to December 2011 he was

-Chairman of the Board of Statutory Auditors in Arca Impresa Gestioni SGR SpA.
+From April 2009 to December 2011 he was Chairman of the Board of Statutory Auditors in Arca Impresa Gestioni SGR SpA.
 From April 2007 until April 2012 he was Chairman of the Board of Statutory Auditors in Cassa di Risparmio di Cento SpA.

 From April 2010 to May 2016 he was Chief Executive Officer of Carimonte Holding SpA, becoming Chairman until 26 July 2018.
 From December 2011 to December 2012 he was independent Director in Serenissima SGR SpA.
 From December 2011 to April 2016 he was Director and Vice Chairman in Gradiente SGR SpA.
 From April 2007 to April 2016 he was Standing Statutory Auditor of Unipol Gruppo Finanziario SpA.
+From October 2017 to April 2019 he was Director of Aeroporto Guglielmo Marconi di Bologna SpA.
+From April 2013 to July 2019 he was Chairman of the Board of Statutory Auditors in Unipol Banca SpA.

 He graduated in Economics from the University of Modena.